-It was June 2000 when our family doctor uttered the words that changed the course of our lives … “Mr. and Mrs. Carpenter your son Reese has autism.”
-Those words started a journey for my wife and I. Nineteen years later, we have learned from family, educators, and therapists how to help our son be the best “Reese” he can be.
-So when I had a chance to pay it forward, I took it.
+It was June of 2000 that the doctor uttered those words that changed the course of our lives … “Mr. and Mrs. Carpenter your son Reese has autism.”
+Those words started a journey for my wife and I. Twenty years later, we have learned from family, educators, and therapists how to help our son be the best “Reese” he can be.
+So when we had a chance to pay it forward, we took it.

-After 38 years with a large South Florida company, I retired and started a non-profit called Children’s Health And Mentor Program (aka CHAMP).
-Our mission is simple.
-Provide FREE recreational activities for individuals with intellectual disabilities.
+After 38 years with a large South Florida company, Brett retired and started a non-profit called Children’s Health And Mentor Program (aka CHAMP).
+Angie followed in 2020.
+Our mission is simple and two fold.
+1-Provide FREE recreational activities for individuals with special needs.

-CHAMP welcomes those with any intellectual disability, or should I say “different ability.”
-The different ability I know the most about is Autism.
+CHAMP welcomes those with any special need.
+The special need we know the most about is Autism.
 So let’s talk about that for a minute.
 Today, one in 58 children will be diagnosed with autism and it used to be around one in 150 when Reese was born.
-Autism is becoming more prevalent and therefore having larger impacts our community both now and in the future.
+Autism is becoming more prevalent and therefore having larger impacts on our community both now and in the future.

-The one I feel most passionate about is The Brightline Train Trip to Miami to see the Frost Science Museum on Saturday October 12, 2019.
+The one we feel most passionate about is The Brightline Train Trip to Miami to see the Frost Science Museum on Saturday October 12, 2019.

 The group of 52 then had lunch and then visited the planetarium show and the multiple levels of aquariums.
 All these activities were very visible and enjoyable by all.
 What wasn’t visible is that there were a variety of teachable moments that occurred and the group didn’t realize they were learning.
 Learning while having fun is the hallmark of CHAMP’s program.

-Finally, I invite you to visit our website at WWW.MYYCHAMP.COM to reinforce who we are and what we do with the posted pictures and associated descriptions in the EVENT PICTURES section.
-If you know of a friend or family member that could benefit from FREE recreational activities for those with intellectual disabilities, please pass this article and the website on.
+Finally, we invite you to visit our website at WWW.MYYCHAMP.COM to reinforce who we are and what we do.
+The the posted pictures and associated descriptions in the EVENT PICTURES section provide a snapshot into our fun and learning.
+If you know of a friend or family member that could benefit from FREE recreational activities for those with special needs, please pass this article and the website on to others.